param108/profile/docs/architecture/api_deployment.md

 # Prerequisites

 1. github cli installed on server
-1. The server binary must listen for SIG_TERM and gracefully shutdown.
+2. The server binary must listen for SIG_TERM and gracefully shutdown.
+`
 # Overview

 ## Installation

 1. ssh into server and copy the `systemd` unit file to `/etc/systemd/system/tribist.service` (Not `user` as we want this service to always run.)
-2. copy `server.sh`  `/usr/bin/server.sh` with required arguments.
+2. copy `server.sh`  `/usr/bin/server.sh`
    - this will be triggered by the unit file to start|stop|restart the server
-3. copy the github access token to `/usr/share/github-token.txt`
+3. copy the github access token to `/home/tribist/api/gh.txt`
    - this should be readable only by root.
-5. a shell script `restart_server.sh` will be placed at `/usr/bin/restart_server.sh` This will be called by the user `tribist` via sudo to trigger `systemctl restart tribist`.
+5. a shell script `restart_server.sh` will be placed at `/usr/bin/restart_server.sh` This will be called by the user `cicd` via sudo to trigger `systemctl restart tribist`.
-   This is needed to avoid the user `tribist` to get more access than necessary via sudo.
+   This is needed to avoid the user `cicd` to get more access than necessary via sudo.
 5. check for successful start will use the script `wait_for_it.sh` and will fail in 30 seconds.
    We will hit `http://localhost:8383/health` which will also check the DB connection.